ds2-lab/FaaSNet/README.md

 ## [Function Tree prototype](https://github.com/mason-leap-lab/FaaSNet/tree/main/functionTree)

 Our released Function Tree (FT) prototype is the version that we evaluated in the ATC '21 paper submission.
-We are continuing to improve the performance of it, and We're happy to accept contributions!
+We are continuing to improve the performance of it, and we're happy to accept contributions!
 Please feel free to hack on the FT and integrate it into your framework/platform :-).

 ## To cite FaaSNet